na-na-hi/renget/archive/mtfg.md

 ▶Timelines:
 Coming Soon™
-!!!>By posting in this thread you deny that repression is a valid treatment for gender dysphoria, denounce and fully condemn boymoding out of your own volition; and you are prohibited from posting here if you have a reddit account.
+!!!>By posting in this thread you deny that repression is a valid treatment for gender dysphoria, denounce and fully condemn MANMODING out of your own volition; and you are prohibited from posting here if you have a reddit account.